hashicorp/vault/website/source/docs/platform/k8s/run.html.md

 ...
 ```

-!> **IMPORTANT NOTE:** Vault Helm will not initialize and unseal Vault out of the box.
+!> **IMPORTANT NOTE:** Vault Helm will not initialize and unseal Vault automatically.
 Initialization is required after installation followed by unsealing.
 Vault can be
 configured to auto-unseal using KMS providers such as
 [Google Cloud Platform](/docs/platform/k8s/run.html#google-kms-auto-unseal).
 This